maiadegraaf/push_swap/README.md

 ### Creating the Stack
 The first thing I considered was how I was going to represent the stacks in my code.
 Of the two obvious options, arrays and linked lists, I chose the later.
 My only previous experience with linked lists was making the helper functions for the [libft](https://github.com/maiadegraaf/libft) project, so essentially next to nothing.
 It really felt like a good way to learn how to use them properly.
 Arrays also seemed like a real headache to work with in this project, as the stacks constantly would have to be reallocated with each ```pa``` or ```pb```, or worse, allocate a huge amount of space which would be a really ugly solution.
 By the end of this project I had really discovered a love for linked lists, and now rarely use arrays unless I really have to!

 The first thing the program does is take the arguments and parse them into a linked list format, at this stage the program also checks for errors.
-Before sorting the stack, the program checks what the final order should be, using a far simpler sorting algorithm, so each item on the stack gets assigned a number between ```0``` and ```n``` where ```n``` is the size of the stack.
-Ultimately it is this number that is used to sort the stack.

 ### Sorting the Stack
 #### Small Stack